Ultimate Guide To Famous Landmarks and Attractions in Germany

 26. Regensburg Cathedral, Regensburg

-The cathedral was built in the High Gothic style in the 13th to 16th centuries.
-The cathedral received a bit of a Baroque makeover in the early 17th century.
-But King Ludwig I replaced the Baroque dome with a Gothic ribbed vault.
+Constructed in the High Gothic style between the 13th and 16th centuries, the cathedral experienced a touch of Baroque influence in the early 17th century.
+However, King Ludwig I, in his quest for authenticity, replaced the Baroque dome with a magnificent Gothic ribbed vault.

 Address: Domplatz 1, 93047 Regensburg